 Application of excluded shares exception and partnerships

-In a recent technical interpretation, 2019-0813021E5, the Canada Revenue Agency (CRA) considered whether shares of corporations that were members of a partnership would qualify as ‘excluded shares’.
+In the technical interpretation, 2019-0813021E5, the Canada Revenue Agency (CRA) considered whether shares of corporations were members of a partnership would qualify as ‘excluded shares’.
 If so, the income from, and capital gains from the disposition of, such shares would be excluded from the application of the tax on split income (TOSI) rules.

 Refresher – Excluded shares under TOSI